 We’ve all been to a point in time where we start questioning if a particular situation is serving us.
-Be it in a soul-sucking job, a toxic relationship with anyone in our life or simply in a case where we are not in alignment of who we are.
+Be it in a soul-sucking job, a toxic relationship with anyone in our life, or simply in a case where we are not in alignment with who we are.

 Self- love goes hand in hand with self-respect because no one will ever respect you if you cannot respect yourself.

 Have you loved yourself enough?
 If not, I won’t be here to judge you or blame you.
 Because at some point, it may not be your first-hand choice.
 It can be rooted in something deep within you.
 And the reason why I’ve written this post is that I want to bring awareness to anyone reading this that loving ourselves is beautiful and attainable even if it is a continuous process.